Prutserdt/dotfiles/README.md

 ### Saving personal Firefox links
 Location: `/home/archie/.mozilla/firefox/1aa2cc3p.default-1466333760664`
+Not sure if this is a good idea.
+Could be handy though :bowtie:

 ### Automating the dotfiles command
 The choice to push or pull could be automated...